 Take notes (mental notes in live poker obv.) anytime someone does something out of the ordinary.
 Note how much money they brought, how they bought in.

-The more you take in, and the more you consciously catalog, evaluate and remember, the better chance you'll have at making the right decisions when the time comes.
+The more you take in, and the more you consciously catalog, evaluate and remember it all the better chance you'll have at making the right decisions when the time comes.

 Making the Hard Choices

 When you're in a hand that requires you to make a difficult decision, you need to quickly and accurately compile all of the information you have about the hand and the players involved.